 The grapefruit seeds medicinal characteristics were first discovered by Dr. Jakob Harich, a Florida-based physician and immunologist who later developed a patent for "grapefruit extract" in 1995. (*)

 If you've ever chewed on a grapefruit seed, you will immediately taste these potent constituents which provide a very bitter/sour flavor.
-These acidic principles are known to come from citric acid and ascorbic acid but also certain limonoids such as LIMONIN. (*) This is what gives the grapefruit flesh its predominant bitter-sweet taste compared to other types of citrus.
+These acidic principles are known to come from citric acid and ascorbic acid but also certain limonoids such as LIMONIN (*) and NARINGIN.
+This is what gives the grapefruit flesh its predominant bitter-sweet taste compared to other types of citrus.

 The LIMONOIDS, NARINGENIN (a flavorless compound), as well as FURANOCOUMARIN are believed to be the main active components responsible for the antimicrobial and germ-fighting qualities that help to reduce risk of infections.
 These compounds are also found in the spongy whitish pith and pulp membranes of the fruit, but to a lesser degree.
 Commercial extracts, therefore, often utilize both the seeds as well as the pith-pulp material.